SFTtech/openage/doc/build_instructions/windows_msvc.md

    - With the "Download debug binaries (...)" option enabled.
    - If in doubt, run the installer again and choose "Modify".
    - You are going to need the 64-bit version of python if you are planning to build the 64-bit version of openage, and vice versa.

+    __Note:__ You need to install Python 3.7.x currently, because 3.8 deals with finding DLLs differently (see [#1201](https://github.com/SFTtech/openage/issues/1201)) which would result in errors down the line

  - [CMake](https://cmake.org/download/)

 ### Python Modules
  Open a command prompt at `<Python 3 installation directory>/Scripts`

     pip install cython numpy pillow pygments pyreadline Jinja2

+_Note:_ Make sure the Python 3 instance you're installing these scripts for is the one you call `python` in CMD _Note:_ Also ensure that `python` and `python3` both point to the correct and the same version of Python 3

 ### vcpkg packages
  Set up [vcpkg](https://github.com/Microsoft/vcpkg#quick-start).
 Open a command prompt at `<vcpkg directory>`